hliyan/magpie/README.md

 ####Metrics are evil

 - **Measuring people based on metrics (beyond checklist items) is heavily discouraged**.
 Management based on summaries and reports is considered lazy and discouraged. **Summarization is lossy compression and metrics are the worst form of summarization**.
 This philosophy rejects the idea that "a good manager can manage anything" -- you cannot manage what you don't understand.
 A team should be small enough for the person in charge to review all tasks in detail.
 If not, the team needs to be split to smaller units and more people with review and oversight skills need to be developed within the team.
 For the type of work I manage, I find that I start losing details if the team is larger than 12.
-- Github labels are used in two other ways - to mark bugs ("bug") and to specify the module or subsystem to which an issue belongs.
-These are automatically picked up by Magpie for the dashboard and graphs.

 ####Don't over-plan